 My hope is that my story will help you in some way.

 If it helps just one person stay away from Ambien or Xanax it will be worth it.

 If it helps just one person who is drinking themselves into oblivion out of desperation, realize there’s a better (and healthier) way to get to sleep… it will be worth it.

 If you’re struggling with how to get a good nights sleep but are skeptical.
 I understand.

-It changed my life and while I can’t guarantee anything, there’s a chance it could help you and be your solution to how to get a good nights sleep as well.
+There’s a chance it could help you and be your solution to how to get a good nights sleep as well.